 Here’s how to make this recipe:

 The first step in making this dish is marinating the chicken.
 To make the marinade, place the meat in a medium-size bowl.
-Add the scallions, garlic, ginger, low sodium soy sauce, sugar, one teaspoon cornstarch, one teaspoon salt, the sherry, and the sesame oil.
+Next, add the scallions, garlic, ginger, low sodium soy sauce, sugar, one teaspoon cornstarch, one teaspoon salt, sherry, and sesame oil.

-Mix well and marinate at room temperature for at least 15 minutes, or it can marinate up to 24 hours covered in your refrigerator.
+Mix well and marinate at room temperature for at least 15 minutes, or marinate it for up to 24 hours covered in your refrigerator.

 Cook the broccoli:

 Heat a large non-stick skillet or wok over high heat.
 Add one tablespoon of olive oil and heat.
-When the pan is hot, add the broccoli, two tablespoons water, and one-fourth teaspoon of kosher salt and pepper.
+When the pan is hot, add the broccoli, two tablespoons of water, and one-fourth teaspoon of kosher salt, and one-fourth teaspoon of pepper.